harness/uicore/README.md

 - `yarn setup` - to set up authentication to access Github Package Registry
 - `yarn storybook` - to start storybook
-- Icons are moved to a separate package under /packages foldeer, `yarn ui:icons` - to build icons, run this command after placing your icon svg inside `src/icons/` directory

 ## Icons